Ptilotus modestus: Description

 Ptilotus modestus is an erect annual or short-lived perennial herb that typically grows to a height of up to 20 cm and has a sparse covering of hairs when young.
 The leaves at the base of the plant are more or less sessile, lance-shaped with the narrower end towards the base, 5–30 mm long and 3–6 mm wide.
 The stem leaves are more or less sessile, linear to narrowly lance shaped, 5–25 mm long and 1–4 mm wide.
-The flowers are green and arranged in a oval to hemispherical spike 12–24 mm long and 15–20 mm wide.
+The flowers are green and arranged in an oval to hemispherical spike 12–24 mm long and 15–20 mm wide.
 There are broadly egg-shaped bracts 3–4 mm long and broadly egg-shaped bracteoles 3.6–5 mm long.
 The tepals are overlapping, 6–8.8 mm long, green along the midline and whitish or opaque with a slight reddish tinge along the edges.
 The outer surface has short hairs along the midline, the inner surface with tufts of hairs on the edges.
 There are three or four fertile stamens and two staminodes, and the style is curved, 4.5–5.5 mm long.
 Flowering mainly occurs from May to October, sometimes in February to April and November.